 We remind all businesses that they must, so far as is reasonably practicable, eliminate or minimise risks to health and safety regarding the plant being used.

 When purchasing and installing plant and machinery from overseas suppliers, businesses must ensure all components comply with Australian Standards to ensure they are safe.
 Additionally, some items of plant and plant designs must be registered with SafeWork SA before being used at a workplace.
-Our Managing the risks of plant in the workplace provides more information on design and item registration requirements.
+The Managing the risks of plant in the workplace - Code of Practice provides more information on design and item registration requirements.

 At a minimum, businesses must ensure all machinery: